COVID-19 Best Practices for Businesses

 - Invest in the technology, process documentation, software, hardware that allow employees to work remotely.

-- Build a daily virtual meeting into your culture that brings together all employees.
+- Build a daily virtual meeting into your culture bringing all employees together.
 Make it short and communicate what you are working on, along with any items that you need help with.

 - Communicate individual, department and company performance so that all team members understand the impact they have on the business.